-Good morning, and welcome to the Monday Morning News Kick Off.
-We hope that everyone had a great weekend, and made some time to watch the beginning of the 2012 Olympic Games.
-This week’s kick off includes news surrounding the 2012 Olympics, a new report from ISE, and a multi-year agreement between DigitalGlobe and Esri.
+Welcome to the Monday Morning News Kick Off.
+We hope everyone had a pleasant Fourth of July holiday and weekend.
+This week's kick off includes a look at the rising demand for surveillance from cellpohnes, several industry announcements, and a thoughtful piece on striving for better geospatial intelligence.
 So, fire up that second cup of coffee and read on!